mmvih/BioinformaticsNLP/README.md

 **Step 5**

-The script step5.sh takes all the tokenized words in each bothwordsbact.txt file and does a frequency analysis on all the words.
+The script step5optional.sh takes all the tokenized words in each bothwordsbact.txt file and does a frequency analysis on all the words.
 The output, pval.txt, is then moved to its respective subdirectory

 Compile the script and run it with the commands:

 > chmod u+x step5optional.sh

 > nohup ./step5optional.sh &

+**Step 6**

+The script step6optional.sh takes all the tokenized sentences in bothsentbact.txt file and breaks down all the sentences into a .to_dot() format.
+The output, brokeit.txt, is then moved to its respective subdirectory.

+Compile the script and run it with the commands:

+> chmod u+x step6optional.sh

+> nohup ./step6optional.sh